c. 1770–1820

 Christ Blessing

-Portrait of Luigi Edouardo Rossi, Count Pellegrino by Follower of Jean Auguste Dominique Ingres
+Portrait of Luigi Edouardo Rossi, Count Pellegrino by Jean Auguste Dominique Ingres

 Portrait of Luigi Edouardo Rossi, Count Pellegrino